 Don’t Wait: Vaccinate!

-Anyone aged 12+ is eligible to be vaccinated.
+Anyone born on or before December 31, 2009 is eligible to be vaccinated.
 Call 1-844-626-8222 to book an appointment for yourself or with an individual you are supporting.
 People booking by phone can access service in over 100 languages and request professional interpreter services to be arranged for their appointment at a super site.
 People with an email address and health card number can also book online.
 People can also use the Vaccine Finder to locate a community clinic or pharmacy that provides the vaccine, and contact it directly to book an appointment.
-Urban Indigenous clinics at Aboriginal Health and Wellness and Ma Mawi Wi Chi Itata also provide vaccines on a walk-in basis.
+Some sites, including Urban Indigenous clinics at Aboriginal Health and Wellness and Ma Mawi Wi Chi Itata, provide vaccines on a walk-in basis.
 All vaccine providers have a process for immunizing eligible people who present without a health card.
-People without a health card should bring any other identification they have.
+People without a health card should bring any other ID they have.
 People can also bring a support person.
 To receive the vaccine, a completed consent form is required.
 You can print the form here to fill it out ahead of an appointment.

 Sharing accurate information about vaccination is critical, to support individuals making informed choices and plans.
 Download, print or share the following factsheets, posters and information: